 Now for some truly American tenkara techniques: tenkara bass and bluegills - but that's a whole 'nother page (at least).

 And to push the envelope even more: carp!

-This is really where American techniques are going to diverge from Japanese techniques.
+This is really where American techniques are really diverge from Japanese techniques.
 Tenkara fishing in Japan is pretty much limited to fishing for trout and char in the mountain streams of western Japan.
 Here in the US, that would be like tenkara fishing only in the mountains of Colorado and Utah.
 No, the genie is already of of that bottle.
 We fish tenkara from Maine to California and Florida to Washington (and Alaska and Hawaii)!
 Lakes, farm ponds, warm water streams all hold fish and all those fish are fun to catch.
 Tenkara, at least American tenkara, is not just for small mountain streams!